sdesa/spring-boot-azure-app-config/README.md

 This is a simple application that shows how to use spring profiles to access key/values across different environments tagged as labels in Azure App Config.

-The code contains **bootstrap.properties**, **bootstrap-dev.properties** and **bootstrap-test.properties** which have different labels referring to the different environments.
+The code contains **bootstrap.yml**, **bootstrap-dev.yml** and **bootstrap-test.yml** which have different labels referring to the different environments.
 They all have the same connection strings, the differentiator being the labels.

 Note: Modify the connection string in the property files to point to your own Azure App Configuration Store connection string.